aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/ZombieRoach.md

 - In the single target ice attack move, the amount of frames the ice pillar takes to reach its target and appear changes to 71.0 frames from 81.0 frames
 - In the moving sand attack move, the [DoCommand](../../DoCommand.md) call (which is a [TappingKey](../../Action%20commands/TappingKey.md)) has `barfill` decrease 25% faster each frame.
 However, this change doesn't affect anything if `mashcommandalt` is true making the command a [SequentialKeys](../../Action%20commands/SequentialKeys.md)
 - In the moving sand attack move, the damageammount of each DoDamage calls changes to 0 from 1 (this doesn't mean the call no longer does damages because it is meant for the `hardatk` effect to apply which could deal a non zero amount of damages and the call also has [AtLeast1Pierce](../../Damage%20pipeline/AttackProperty.md) which guarantees a non zero amount of damages)
-- In the enemy summon move, `cantmove` gets decremented which grants another free actor turn to this enemy
+- In the enemy summon move, `cantmove` gets decremented which grants an additonal actor turn to this enemy

 ## Move selection
 6 moves are possible: